How do you hire the best people to help your organisation be more resilient? What are the qualities and skills to look for in job candidates?

 If a disruption occurs, you want IT and business continuity people with the ability to communicate clearly, calmly and strategically, says Karen Wentworth, Sungard AS VP of Global Corporate Communications.
 Crisis communications is a valuable skill for anyone in a resilience role, she adds.

 3. An understanding of the role automation plays in resilience:

 "Look for candidates who can clearly articulate how and why automation is critical to a resilient environment," says Todd Loeppke, Sungard AS Lead CTO Architect.
-"The skills required within an organization to enable resilience are tools that are used as part of a continuous integration/continuous delivery pipeline (CI/CD).
+"The skills required within an organisation to enable resilience are tools that are used as part of a continuous integration/continuous delivery pipeline (CI/CD).
 Knowledge of code repositories, experience with tools for deploying immutable infrastructures like Terraform and AWS CloudFormation, and familiarity with tools that automate testing and security compliance orchestrated by a pipeline tool are all critical."

 4. Personal resilience:

-Cybersecurity, business continuity and other resilience-related jobs can be extremely stressful.
+Cybersecurity, business continuity, and other resilience-related jobs can be extremely stressful.
 And so, if a candidate doesn't exhibit signs of being personally resilient — possessing grit, determination, patience, and the ability to handle stress — he or she is probably not the best choice to play a role in your company's resilience initiatives.